DEVELOPMENTALLY-INFORMED THERAPY FOR

 on the Peninsula in the San Francisco Bay Area and throughout California

-With a compassionate and approachable style, I can support your teen during this challenging season of life and help them develop the skills, tools, and perspectives to move through it with more comfort and confidence.
+With a compassionate and approachable style, I can support your teen during this complicated season of life, and I can help them develop the skills, tools, and perspectives to move through it with more comfort and confidence.
 I also work with teens and their families to better manage ADHD at school and at home.

 Common Questions about Therapy for Teens